 Today, my son is a healthy 23-year-old adult who is partially blind, with cognitive disabilities.
 And I’ve remained active in PTA for over 20 years, traveling to Washington, DC several times a year to campaign for the best in education, health and safety of ALL children, as well as advocate for each child’s right to equal opportunities to achieve their dreams.

 My experience has inspired me to be a regular donor to PTA, which by definition means “giver of gifts.”
 But it has been through my giving of time, talent and financial support that I have received so much.
 I’m always surprised to see how much more the PTA has given back to me, my family and all children.
 For that I am eternally grateful.

 Will you join me as donor to National PTA on #GivingTuesday?
-Support the work of PTAs throughout the country by donating to National PTA Dec.
-1.
+Support the work of PTAs throughout the country with a donation.

 Your gift will strengthen the programs and resources that PTAs rely on to ensure the highest quality education for every child.
 Please give as generously as you are able.

 Enrique Escallon is a vice president at SunTrust Bank, Inc. in Miami, Fla.
-He is also a long-time member of the National PTA Board of Directors.
+He is also a former member of the National PTA Board of Directors.